Demand Responsive Transport (DRT)

 How does it work?

-The new service will enable passengers to either call a number or go on an app, enter their address and postcode, put in a request to be picked up nearby and have a bus pull up in as little as 5 minutes.
-This new service will allow people in the most remote of locations to order a bus, as you would a taxi in the City centre.
+Passengers can enjoy an on-demand, tailor made service, either by making a call or through an app, just by entering their address and postcode.
+Simply put in a request to be picked up nearby and have a bus pull up in as little as 5 minutes.
+The service will allow people, even in the most remote of locations to order a bus, as you would a taxi in the city centre.

 Plan your Journey